5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 How Much?
 For non-members, tickets are $24.00 for adults and $19.00 for kids.

-Here are a few more ideas for outdoor excursions & great day trips from Colorado Springs…
+Here are a few more ideas for outdoor excursions around Colorado Springs:

 So, is Colorado Springs worth visiting?